jblayter/SDM-Playbook/team-enablement/facilitate-collaboration.md

 - **Use Frameworks**
   - Apply **RACI** or **DACI** to clarify roles in projects.
-  - Create decision logs (what was decided, why, and by whom).
+  - Create decision logs using [Architecture Decision Record](../communication-templates/06-architecture-decision-record.md) template (what was decided, why, and by whom).

 - **Run Collaboration Rituals**
   - Kickoff meetings for new projects with clear roles, goals, and timelines.